MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 ### Define product recommendation preferences

-1. For the **Model preferences** step, set the **Number of products** you want to recommend to a customer.
+1. For the **Preferences** step, set the **Number of products** you want to recommend to a customer.
 This value depends on how your delivery method fills data.
-If you can recommend three products, set this value accordingly.
+If possible, recommend three products.

-   >[!TIP]
+   > [!TIP]
-   > You can select **Save draft** at any time to save the prediction as a draft.
+   > Select **Save draft** at any time to save the prediction as a draft.
 The draft prediction displays in the **My predictions** tab.

 1. Choose if you want to include products customers have recently purchased in the **Repeat purchases expected** field.